John Cage Online

 - His Own Music — 1987 Ur-Conversation produced by Richard Kostelanetz (18 page excerpt from John Cage Conversing), JSTOR logon required

-- NEW!
-1987 interview — by Bruce Duffie
+- 1987 interview — by Bruce Duffie

-- shhh... you know who — 1988 interview with Brian Morton published in the Wire
+- shhh... you know who — interview with Brian Morton, the Wire, issue 56, October 1988

-- 1988 interview — by John Diliberto
+- 1988 interview — with John Diliberto, in Electronic Musician, March 1988

 - Cage on Slonimsky — 1988?
 Quicktime video interview with Cage on Slonimsky